lukasflu/Orientation_Thickness_Extraction_Geol_Maps/README.md

 All input data have to be saved in the current Matlab path or have to be registered in a Matlab search path.

 ***
-ORGANISATION OF THE TOOLBOX:
+ORGANISATION OF DOCUMENTS:

 The "Orientation_Thickness_Extraction_Geol_Maps" routine contains five folders.
 These are:

 - 0_input_global
 	-> contains all input data that are not specific to a map sheet (i.e. stratigraphic list/hierarchy of mapped bedrock units)